pubggamerzytm/TrxBetBot/README.md

 * Bot can be administered by more then one user

 ## Configuration
 This part is only relevant if you want to host this bot yourself.
-If you just want to use the bot, [add the bot](https://t.me/bis_bauer_bot) *@bis_bauer_bot* to your Telegram contacts.
+If you just want to use the bot, [add the bot](https://t.me/HashLottoBot) *@HashLottoBot* to your Telegram contacts.

 Before starting up the bot you have to take care of some settings and add a Telegram API token.
-The configuration file and toke file are located in the `config` folder.
+The configuration file toke file and wallet file are located in the `config` folder.

 ### config.json
 This file holds the configuration for the bot.
 You have to at least edit the value for __admin_id__.
 Everything else is optional.